 So before growing them in your garden, carefully consider whether you want to do the work involved so you can be more successful with them.

-- To grow them the following season, the overwintering process is a lot of work to keep them alive and prevent tubers from rotting and drying out.
+- To grow dahlia flowers the following season, the overwintering process is a lot of work to keep them alive and prevent tubers from rotting and drying out.

 - Dahlias have specific growing requirements that need to be met for optimal growth and flowering.